-Self-assessment results, outsourcing and third-party non-outsourcing matters, Key Operational Risk Indicator breaches, product and services programme matters and operational risks identified by the First Line.
+The Operational Risk Governance structure adopts the Three Lines Model.
+The Non-Financial Risk Management division, as part of the Second Line, provides overarching governance of operational risk through relevant frameworks, policies, programmes and systems.
+The division also monitors operational risk incidents, Key Risk and Control Self-assessment results, outsourcing and third-party non-outsourcing matters, Key Operational Risk Indicator breaches, product and services programme matters and operational risks identified by the First Line.
 Material risks are then reported to the relevant senior management committees and the Board to ensure they are promptly escalated and addressed.

-Three key components of the Operational Risk Management Framework are risk identification, key risk control self-assessments and risk mitigation.
+Three key components of our Operational Risk Management Framework are risk identification, key risk control self-assessments and risk mitigation.
 These are achieved through the Group-wide implementation of a set of operational risk programmes.
 Several risk mitigation policies and programmes are also in place to maintain a sound operating environment.

 Our business continuity and crisis management programmes ensure prompt recovery of critical business services and functions in the event of unforeseen events or business disruptions.
-Scenario exercises are conducted to test the effectiveness of the business continuity plans and crisis management protocol.
+Scenario exercises are conducted to test the effectiveness of business continuity plans and crisis management protocol.
 An annual attestation is provided to the Board on the state of business continuity readiness of the Group.
-In 2023, we conducted an integrated crisis management desktop exercise, involving the regional subsidiaries, focusing on the theme of liquidity, capital management and business continuity management, to prepare the Bank for crises of such nature.